F45 Training Holdings Inc (NYSE:FXLV) CFO Chris Payne Sells 2,017 Shares

-F45 Training Holdings Inc (NYSE:FXLV – Get Rating) CFO Chris Payne sold 2,017 shares of the stock in a transaction dated Wednesday, March 16th.
-The shares were sold at an average price of $13.01, for a total transaction of $26,241.17.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+F45 Training Holdings Inc (NYSE:FXLV – Get Rating) CFO Chris Payne sold 2,017 shares of the firm’s stock in a transaction that occurred on Wednesday, March 16th.
+The stock was sold at an average price of $13.01, for a total transaction of $26,241.17.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.

-F45 Training (NYSE:FXLV – Get Rating) last issued its quarterly earnings data on Monday, March 14th.
-The company reported $0.24 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.20 by $0.04.
-The business had revenue of $61.82 million for the quarter, compared to analysts’ expectations of $63.85 million.
-Sell-side analysts anticipate that F45 Training Holdings Inc will post 0.84 earnings per share for the current year.
+F45 Training (NYSE:FXLV – Get Rating) last posted its earnings results on Monday, March 14th.
+The company reported $0.24 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.20 by $0.04.
+The business had revenue of $61.82 million for the quarter, compared to analyst estimates of $63.85 million.
+On average, equities analysts predict that F45 Training Holdings Inc will post 0.84 EPS for the current fiscal year.

-A number of hedge funds have recently modified their holdings of the stock.
-Caledonia Private Investments Pty Ltd purchased a new position in F45 Training during the third quarter valued at approximately $100,164,000.
-L1 Capital Pty Ltd boosted its stake in F45 Training by 1.9% in the fourth quarter.
-L1 Capital Pty Ltd now owns 6,441,861 shares of the company’s stock valued at $70,152,000 after acquiring an additional 117,350 shares in the last quarter.
-Bardin Hill Management Partners LP acquired a new stake in F45 Training in the third quarter valued at approximately $48,851,000.
-Massachusetts Financial Services Co.
-MA boosted its stake in F45 Training by 12.7% in the fourth quarter.
-Massachusetts Financial Services Co.
-MA now owns 3,136,059 shares of the company’s stock valued at $34,152,000 after acquiring an additional 354,492 shares in the last quarter.
-Finally, Citadel Advisors LLC acquired a new stake in F45 Training in the third quarter valued at approximately $19,984,000.
-40.25% of the stock is currently owned by institutional investors.
+Several equities analysts recently issued reports on FXLV shares.
+Evercore ISI started coverage on shares of F45 Training in a report on Monday, March 14th.
+They set a “hold” rating and a $15.00 price objective on the stock.
+Jefferies Financial Group began coverage on shares of F45 Training in a report on Tuesday, December 7th.
+They set a “buy” rating and a $23.00 price objective on the stock.
+Zacks Investment Research upgraded shares of F45 Training from a “hold” rating to a “buy” rating and set a $14.00 target price for the company in a research note on Thursday.
+Finally, JPMorgan Chase & Co. upgraded shares of F45 Training from a “neutral” rating to an “overweight” rating and set a $15.00 target price for the company in a research note on Friday, December 17th.
+Two research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
+According to MarketBeat, the stock has a consensus rating of “Buy” and an average target price of $19.10.

 F45 Training Company Profile (Get Rating)